cansuakdm/doxorubicin-response-modeling/README.md

 # Integrative Modeling of Doxorubicin Response in Lung Cancer Cell Lines

-This project investigates whether gene expression profiles can be used to predict sensitivity to the chemotherapeutic drug **doxorubicin** in **lung cancer cell lines**.
+This repository contains the code, report, and poster for a senior design project focused on modeling doxorubicin response in lung cancer cell lines using gene expression and drug response data.

-The study integrates gene expression data from the **Cancer Cell Line Encyclopedia (CCLE)** with doxorubicin drug response data from the **PRISM Repurposing Drug Screen**.
-Using this integrated pharmacogenomic dataset, the project applies feature selection and machine learning methods to identify a candidate transcriptomic signature associated with doxorubicin response.
+The project integrates **CCLE gene expression data** with **PRISM doxorubicin IC50 data** and applies machine learning methods to identify a candidate transcriptomic signature associated with doxorubicin sensitivity.

 ## Project Aim

-The main objective of this project is to identify a gene expression-based predictive signature for doxorubicin sensitivity in lung cancer cell lines.
+The main objective of this project is to identify a gene expression-based predictive signature for doxorubicin response in lung cancer cell lines.

-Specifically, the project aims to:
+The project aims to:

 * integrate CCLE gene expression data with PRISM doxorubicin IC50 data,
 * filter the integrated dataset for lung cancer cell lines,